saor48/project3/README.md

 ### Structure Section Tests:
 - Submitting blanks prevented by required attribute
-- Submitting non-existant line (x) produces result "x>Challenges must have at least three words"
+- Submitting non-existant line (x) produces result "x> Challenges must have at least three words"
 - Submitting a line with a word in [] produces result "Challenges cannot have [] words"
 - Automated test page at /chat/test.
 All tests produce expected results.
-- Automated test data files stored at /data/tests

 ### Devices
 - Tested on google inspect for different screen sizes.
-No issues found.
 - Tested on browsers Chrome, Edge, Opera.

 ### Issues:
 1. Bugs: